kylermintah/APOC-2019/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------

-**Program Aim:** To design self-contained portable, portable medical diagnostics to provide high quality medical care in resource limited settings.
+**Program Aim:** To design self-contained, portable, medical diagnostics to provide high quality medical care in resource limited settings.

 **Program Structure:** 5 months research and study on TB in Ghana.
 Project proposal.
 3 weeks clinic and hospital visits in Ghana.